matter-labs/zksync-web-era-docs/docs/dev/README.md

 Some experience with the zkSync 1.x would be helpful to understand some core concepts, e.g. how finality works.
 From all other aspects, zkSync 2.0 and zkSync 1.x are completely different systems, and the experience with the latter is not needed to build on zkSync 2.0.

-If you do have experience building on zkSync 1.x, [here](./v1-vs-v2.md) is the guide on the notable differences.
+If you do have experience building on zkSync 1.x, [here](./v1-vs-v2.md) is a guide on the notable differences.

 If you don't, all the needed information is provided in the [zkSync basics guide](#zksync-basics).